chahatesh/Remote-Shutter/README.md

 ## Overview

-This project is a very simple camera shutter controller built using a standard ESP32 Dev Kit from entity["company","Espressif Systems","ESP32 manufacturer"].
+This project is a very simple camera shutter controller built using a standard ESP32 Dev Kit

 It has only two inputs/outputs: